gojimmypi/wolfssl/wolfcrypt/src/port/Espressif/esp_crt_bundle/README.md

 ### postman

 Beware there's a hard-coded PEM certificate for the [postman root cert](https://github.com/espressif/esp-idf/blob/c9df77efbf871d4c3ae9fb828778ff8c4ab36804/examples/protocols/esp_http_client/main/esp_http_client_example.c#L48)
 (not in the bundle).
-If you see a failure, the data may ned to be updated.
+If you see a failure, the data may need to be updated.

 See the comments for adding certificate data, copied here for reference: